ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Simulation-Supervisor.rst

 ----------

 In this tutorial, you will learn how to enable the ``Ros2Supervisor`` node which enhances the interface by creating additional services and topics to interact with the simulation.
+You can, for example, record animations or spawn Webots nodes directly from the ROS 2 interface.
 These instructions list in details the current implemented features and how to use them.

 Prerequisites